majguo/visitors-operator/visitors-webui/README.md

 Then execute the command below to run the containerzed `visitors-webui` application in Docker.

 ```
-docker run -it --rm -p 3000:3000 -e REACT_APP_BACKEND_HOST=172.17.0.2 -e REACT_APP_BACKEND_PORT=8000 -e REACT_APP_TITLE="Test Visitors WebUI Title" --name visitors-webui visitors-webui:1.0.0
+docker run -it --rm -p 3000:3000 -e REACT_APP_BACKEND_HOST=172.17.0.2 -e REACT_APP_BACKEND_PORT=8000 -e REACT_APP_TITLE="Custom Dashboard Title" --name visitors-webui visitors-webui:1.0.0
 ```

 Open `http://localhost:3000/` in your browser to visit the app.
-You should see `Test Visitors WebUI Title` displayed in the web page.
+You should see `Custom Dashboard Title` displayed in the web page.
 Refreshing the page and you will see one entry with `172.17.0.2` as **Service IP** and `172.17.0.x` as **Client IP** added to the table.

 ## Stop the container